serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 }
 ```

+> We couldn't use a simple [LookupScript] attribute on a row class here, because there is actually no country table in Northwind database.
+We are collecting country names from existing records in Supplier table using distinct.

 We should filter its query by current tenant.

 But this lookup class derives from *RowLookupScript* base class.
 Let's create a new base class, to prepare for other lookup scripts that we'll have to handle later.